(Pocket-lint) - ESPN+ is finally here.

 The new ESPN+ service is not a standalone app.
 It lives inside the existing ESPN app, which is available on a range of devices, including smartphones, game consoles, and streaming TV boxes and players.
 At launch, ESPN+ worked on Android devices, iOS devices, Apple TV, Chromecast, Fire TV, and the web.
 Go to ESPN's FAQ page here to view the full list of currently supported devices.

 Purchase a ESPN+ subscription

 A subscription to ESPN+ is available to buy via the ESPN app and ESPN.com.
 You can only access ESPN+ content after you have subscribed.
 Log in using your current ESPN account or create a new account via the ESPN app or from the web (here).
 You'll be prompted to log in or create a new account when buying a subscription.
 Note: the ESPN app itself is still free.
 You still get all the same news, highlights, etc.

 Look for Gold icon and Watch tab

-The entire ESPN app has been redone with a card-based-like UI, complete with rounded corners and cool transitions and effects.
+The entire ESPN app was redone with a card-based-like UI a couple years back, complete with rounded corners and cool transitions and effects.
 You'll get relevant news, smarter video recommendations, and more.
 You'll also see ESPN+ highlighted prominently throughout the app.